CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate

 the Melt phase introduces random temporal downsampling on the encoder features (②),

-controlled by a scheduler that adjusts the sampling proportion over training (③).
+controlled by the Melt scheduler that adjusts the sampling proportion over training (③).

 This produces a DFR foundation model that supports many downsampling patterns (④).